obrien-j/MathFacts/plan.md

 # MathFacts Learning App - Development Plan

+## Development Principles

+### Minimalism & Necessity
+**Rule**: Only add files, dependencies, and features that are immediately necessary and functional.
+- ❌ No placeholder files, empty directories, or "future" assets
+- ❌ No speculative code or premature abstractions
+- ✅ Add only what's needed for current functionality
+- ✅ Refactor and expand when requirements demand it

+---

 ## Project Overview
 Building an Android mobile app to help kids (ages 6-15) learn math facts using evidence-based learning science principles including active retrieval, spaced repetition, interleaving, and the test effect.